 2. Filing a petition to have the court determine paternity

 The Acknowledgement of Paternity form can be found at the hospital when the baby is born and has to be signed by two witnesses.
 This form can then be filed along with the child’s birth certificate.

 Contact a Child Custody Attorney

 If you are having issues child custody issues or any other family law problems, contact an experienced geo area child custody attorney.
-Whether you are facing a first-time custody battle or have modification or other issues that need to be addressed, a legal team like a child custody lawyer in Austin, TX, today.
+Whether you are facing a first-time custody battle or have a modification or other issues that need to be addressed by a legal team.